anderssv/the-example/README.md

 - Have a unified way of doing validation that makes sure error responses are the same across multiple endpoints
 - Validate at the edges of our application code, helping us have a lazer sharp focus on busniess logic

+# The example

+The example is a bit contrived, but I think it serves it purpose and challenges the type system enough to see how the concepts play out.

 # The story

 Ever since I read Domain Driven Design I have realized that there are some untapped potential to how we write code.
 And especially in Object Oriented languages.
 It always felt clunky how we do parsing/validation/values and how our code has to take this into account, or assume everything is in order really.